 Buff

 Fabric tube scarves, often known as buffs are pretty awesome.
-You can wear them as a scarf, a hat, an ear warmer, a headband, a balaclava, and more.
+You can wear them as a scarf, a hat, an ear warmer, a headband, a balaclava, an eye mask and more.
+I bring one on every trip.

 Tent Lab The Deuce Trowel